CDRT/docs/su/su_dg.md

 **_System Update, Update Retriever, Thin Installer_**

-?>Note: Before using this information and the product it supports, read the general information in **Appendix C: Notices**
+?>Before using this information and the product it supports, read the general information in **Appendix C: Notices**

 **Online Edition (November 2021)**